Brazil's Bolsonaro uses Davos speech to appeal to big business

 "We will reduce the tax burden, simplify tax rules and make life easier for those who want to produce, do business, invest and create jobs," he said.

-Bolsonaro vowed to restore macroeconomic stability with fiscal disciple.
+Bolsonaro vowed to restore macroeconomic stability with fiscal discipline.
 He did not, however, mention pension reform, his biggest challenge to controlling a gaping budget deficit.

 He assured investors he has fulfilled campaign promises to form a cabinet without engaging in the political horse-trading that led to rampant corruption in the past.